Zheyu13/PKMolGPT/README.md

 # PKMolGPT
-This repository is for my research project on polyketide molecular generation using GPT-based models.
-Including four parts:
+This repository is for the research project on polyketide molecular generation using GPT-based models.
+Including three parts:
 ## 1. Model code
 ## 2. Dataset
-## 3. Trained weights
+## 3. Sh file